Five Reasons Why Current Audit Approaches are Failing

 John Craig

-John is the CEO of Vigilant AI, which he co-founded to help auditors leverage AI to more rapidly link business process documentation to accounting entries for faster, more efficient audits.
-A graduate of the University of Waterloo, John has over 25 years of experience in bringing new technologies to market, and had a previous senior role with the market leading audit analytics firm, MindBridge Ai.
-A winner of the 2013 Ottawa Chamber of Commerce “40 Under Forty” Award, John proudly resides in Ottawa, Canada.
+John is the CEO of Vigilant AI, which he co-founded to link business process documentation to accounting entries to automate audit testing and transaction analysis for higher quality audit results.
+A graduate of the University of Waterloo, and a winner of the 2013 Ottawa Chamber of Commerce “40 Under Forty” Award, John has over 25 years of experience in bringing new technologies to market, including his previous role with the market leading audit analytics firm, MindBridge.